Skip to main content

 Business skills

-In Stage 2, you will gain a realistic preview into industry life, being taught in a team environment with real-life industry briefs.
+In Stage 2, you'll work in a team environment with real-life industry briefs, giving you a preview into industry life.
 You will pick a problem, identified by industry, and develop a project to find a solution.
-The projects are marked by industry representatives, lecturers and the project sponsor.
+Industry representatives, lecturers and the project sponsor mark the projects.

 Opportunities